berrli/GPU_Training/README.md

 ## Helpful Auxiliary Software

-This section details a number of different useful pieces of software for making the development of GPU code easier.
-Notably alot of these sit within Visual Studio Code, chosen as these are what the author was exposed to when first starting out in GPU development.
+This section details a number of useful pieces of software that make the development of GPU code easier.
+Notably, a lot of these sit within Visual Studio Code, chosen as these are what the author was exposed to when first starting in GPU development.

 ### Using Visual Studio Code (VSCode)